-Along the Egola river, other ancient villages had been erected such as Balconevisi, dominated by the Villa Strozzi.
+Along the Egola river, other ancient villages are Balconevisi, dominated by the Villa Strozzi.
 From this very old settlement (the name is probably Longobard: the Valle di Cunighiso) several very interesting itineraries can be followed, some of which lead to underground tombs from the Neolithic Age.
 At the Pieve di San Giovanni di Corazzano (Parish Church of St. John) there are rests of a national monument and classic example of rural Romanesque architecture.
 It dates back to the 12th century and with its distinct red terracotta colour, combines in its marble facade Roman ruins from the Classical Age taken from the pre-existing colony, the ancient Roman settlement of Quaratiana.
 The hills surrounding these sites are worked by farmhouses that used to grow tobacco, some of those are still working.